Xenophobia | Definition, Etymology, Synonyms & Antonyms

 Is xenophobia a global issue?

-Yes, xenophobia is a global issue that can be found in various societies around the world.
+Yes, it is a global issue that can be found in various societies around the world.
 It may manifest differently based on cultural, historical, and social contexts, but the underlying fear or aversion to outsiders is a common thread.
-Efforts to address xenophobia are important on both local and global scales.

 Explore A-Z Nouns List: